Italy counts on army of number-crunchers to win bad loan war | MarketScreener

 The deal, expected to be clinched this month, is the biggest transaction in Italy so far involving UTP loans, which are not yet in default but are deemed unlikely to be recovered in full.

-Italian banks' clean-up efforts have so far focussed on the worst-performing loans, with large-scale sales helping lenders shift nearly 170 billion euros in impaired debt off their books in the past three years.
+Italian banks' clean-up efforts have so far focused on the worst-performing loans, with large-scale sales helping lenders shift nearly 170 billion euros in impaired debt off their books in the past three years.

 UTPs are the next frontier if banks are to finally put behind them the legacy of a brutal recession.